 This process is called transferring and the law says that the execution of the writ (warrant) must be completed by a qualified and Certificated Enforcement Agent (formally Bailiff) who is under the supervision of a High Court Enforcement Officer (HCEO).

 HCEOs are very experienced and well qualified bailiffs who are authorised by the Lord Chancellor to execute judgments and transfer cases up to the High Court.
 They sit between members of the public and the bailiffs that they employ or contract to.
 They ensure the conduct of the file through to enforcement or other conclusion.

 Professional Certificated Enforcement Agents should be members of a recognised trade association and carry both professionally indemnity insurance and public liability insurance.

 Some bailiffs are members of more than one association.

 Some bailiffs are also investigators and members of the Association of British Investigators, ABI

 Unless you are a commercial landlord or have problems with trespassers on land you cannot instruct a bailiff without first of all gaining a court order or judgment.

-Andy has over twenty five years experience in the bailiff and investigation industry.
+Andy has over twenty five years of experience in the bailiff and investigation industry.
 He is the current Vice President of the CEAA, and a former governing council member of CIVEA and ABI.

 read more industry news